meteor/galaxy-docs/content/apm-getting-started.md

 ### Finding Methods You Need to Improve

 In your app, you might be using many Meteor Methods.
-You may need to improve all of them.
-It is a good idea to start, though, with the ones that have more impact.
-We’ve identified that if you can improve a method with higher Throughput, it will impact more on the total performance gain.
-To do this, follow these steps:
+While you may need to improve all of them, it's good to start with the ones that have the most impact.
+We’ve determined that, if you can improve a method with higher Throughput, it will result in a total performance gain.
+To continue, follow these steps:

 * Click on the **Detailed View** of Methods.
 * Sort the Methods Breakdown by [Throughput](http://support.kadira.io/knowledgebase/articles/347444-throughput) (the default sort criteria).